spacebudz/lucid/README.md

 ### Compatibilty

-Lucid is an ES Module, so to run it in the browser Webpack 5 is recommended or any other bundler which allows for top level await and WebAssembly.
+Lucid is an ES Module, so to run it in the browser any bundler which allows for top level await and WebAssembly is recommended.
 If you use Webpack 5 enable in the `webpack.config.js`: